5-year firearms enhancement dropped in Baldwin shooting case

 Hutchins’ parents and sister have filed a lawsuit over the shooting after a similar suit filed by her husband and son was settled.

-Production is expected to resume this spring on “Rust” after it was halted following the shooting.
+Production that was halted by the shooting is expected to resume this spring.
 Rust Movie Productions said Hutchins’ widower, Matthew Hutchins, will be the film’s new executive producer with Blanca Cline as the new cinematographer.

 Rust Movie Productions said last week a related documentary will detail the completion of the film and the life of Halyna Hutchins.